Speech changes depend on where your cancer is, and the type of treatment you have. It is more common after:

 It might become difficult to say some particular words, or you may slur some words.
 This can be temporary and get better once swelling from surgery has gone down.

-Sometimes it can be more permanent and others might find it difficult to understand you.
+Sometimes it can be permanent and others might find it difficult to understand you.
 You will have speech and language therapy for several months after treatment if this happens.

 Radiotherapy to your head and neck can make your mouth dry, making speech difficult.
 Your doctor can help you with treatments or advice to keep your mouth moist.

 It can be very distressing and frustrating to lose your ability to talk, or to talk less fluently.

 Adjusting to changes in speech can take some time.
 It is important to allow time to take it all in and find new ways of speaking and communicating.
 Carrying a notebook and pen or electronic tablet to write notes might be useful.